 I saw that you recently downloaded / shared / commented on / published / accepted guest post on/ linked to this ebook / article / page.

-I found that you have a bunch of great resources on [page URL]
+I found that you are always writing about X, and you have a bunch of great resources on [page URL]

 I noticed that your [business / website / content] is [having this problem].
 If you are working solo, it's hard to find adequate time for X.